A web browser doesn’t just download a web page; it also has to show

 return display_list

-The resulting list is called a display list: it is a list of
+The resulting list of things to display is called a display

-page coordinates, we don’t need to change anything else about it to
+all about page coordinates, we don’t need to change anything else about

 Once the display list is computed, draw